mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 301 - Database as Parameter/readme.md

 Your business objects should focus on essential business rules and behavior, not on accidental logic like how data gets stored or retrieved.

-This pattern also makes unit testing extremely difficult since you cannot [mock](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2030%20-%20Mocking%20Business/readme.md) or stub the database interactions without complex setup procedures.
+This pattern also makes unit testing extremely difficult since you can't [mock](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2030%20-%20Mocking%20Business/readme.md) or stub the database interactions without complex setup procedures.

 # Sample Code 💻